5 Easy Ways To Conserve Gas

 2. Properly maintain your car.
 Regular maintenance of your vehicle is one of the most important things you can do to maximize your vehicle’s performance and increase its longevity.
 This includes regularly checking tire pressure, changing your oil, replacing air filters and getting tune-ups as recommended in your vehicle’s owner’s manual.

 3. Minimize damage to your vehicle.
 One way to prevent unnecessary damage to your vehicle is to install a set of curb ramps at the end of your roll-over curb driveway entries.
 Well-made curb ramps minimize damage to your car’s undercarriage, tires, alignment and steering, improving your gas mileage.
+In addition to saving on gas, there are other benefits to installing a curb ramp.
+Learn more about those benefits in this blog post.

 4. Drive a fuel efficient car.
 If you have two vehicles at home, drive the more fuel efficient vehicle whenever possible.
 And, when you’re in the market for a new car, consider trading in your gas-guzzling SUV or truck for a car that gets better gas mileage, like one of the many hybrids now on the market.
 Models to consider include the Toyota Prius, Nissan Versa, Ford Fusion Hybrid and the Chrysler Sebring E85.